jsonlines/guide/README.md

 The `jsonlines` GitHub organization houses a collection of handy modules for processing JSON Lines data on the command line.

+You should also check out the `ndjson-cli` suite from Mike Bostock which offers even more tools, available at https://github.com/mbostock/ndjson-cli, the concepts in this guide are the same.

 To install the tools do the following:

 1. [Install a recent Node.js](https://nodejs.org/en/download/) version (LTS Recommended) on your computer